We talked to leading experts about how to run Facebook Ads. Here are their top tips, plus examples to show you how to build campaigns like a pro.

 • Once logged in, follow the on-screen instructions to set up your business account.
 This includes providing business and contact information.

-Meta Business Suite is the place where you can handle all your Meta-related business items.
-It’s like a main hub where you can oversee things like Facebook pages, Instagram profiles, WhatsApp accounts, and more.
+Then, you can handle all your Meta-related business items within the Meta Business Suite.
+In this hub, you can oversee things like Facebook pages, Instagram profiles, WhatsApp accounts, and anything else under the Meta sun.

 Create a business

-Think of it as a one-stop spot to manage all these business assets.
+Think of this as a one-stop spot to manage all your business assets.

-Now, you need a Facebook Business Page to start advertising on Facebook.
-If you’ve previously set up a Facebook page, then skip it.
-But if you don’t have an account, navigate back to “Ad assets”, and select “Facebook page.”
+(If you’ve previously set up a Facebook page, then skip this one.
+But if you don’t have an account, navigate back to “Ad assets” and select “Facebook page.”)

-Here you’ll have options to either create a new Page, claim an existing Page, or request to share a Page (in case you’re running ads for another business).
-This is useful if you prefer not to integrate the Facebook page into a business or personal account.
+That last one is especially useful if you prefer not to integrate the Facebook page into a business or personal account.

 business page